jlegs/auction-manager-online/README.rst

 The application aims to help nonprofits manage auction fundraisers, which often constitute a large portion of their annual funding.

-Currently, the system allows users to create auction Items, Guests and Invoices (which default to one invoice per guest).

-Users can also view the list of guests, items and invoices, as well as view invoices and guests by table assignment.
+Current features:

+* Add guests (invoice is created for the guest when the guest is created)

+* Add auction items

+* Add invoices (in case you need to just create a new invoice for a guest)

+* Merge multiple invoices into one

+* View Guest list (or view the guest list per table)

+* View Invoice list (or view the invoices for guests at a specific table)

+* Search Invoices by Bidder number, first name or last name

+* View Item list

 Setup
 ---------------